This post contains affiliate links. For more information, please read our disclosure policy.

 - ·The city is positioned on the peninsula bordered on the south and east by River Nidelva and by Trondheimsfjord on the north.

-- Located precisely to the south, a glacially carved rock hill rules the city and offers well-fortified site.
+- Located precisely to the south, a glacially carved rock hill rules the city and offers a well-fortified site.

 - The neck connecting the mainland and peninsula was a bit narrow and could be fortified with ease.

-In the 1182-1183 fall, Sverre started construction of Sverresborg, i.e., one of the earliest fortresses in Norway, to provide more easily defended and secure base to operate and reside from.
+In the 1182-1183 fall, Sverre started construction of Sverresborg, i.e., one of the earliest fortresses in Norway, to provide a more easily defended and secure base to operate and reside from.

 The selected location was hard to approach, easily fortified and could be protected easily by a small force.